 GRP linings are glass-fibre reinforced plastic composites produced by saturating glass fibre mat in unsaturated polyester resin.

-Such composites can be used to protect a variety of surfaces, from concrete through to steel, wood and existing glass fibre (GRP).
+Such composites can be used to protect a variety of surfaces, from concrete through to steel, wood and existing glass fibre.

 Note: the term “glass fibre lining” also refers to “glass fibre coating” throughout.
-Likewise, glass fibre is also commonly known as GRP (glass reinforced plastic/polyester) and fibreglass.Contact a GRP lining specialist
+Likewise, glass fibre is also commonly known as glass reinforced plastic/polyester and fibreglass.Contact a GRP lining specialist

 GRP linings are lightweight and extremely strong - possessing a very high strength to weight ratio, which exceeds that of certain metals.
-They are not as brittle as carbon fibre and are notably cheaper and has greater flexibility and impact absorption capacity, making it less prone to damage.
-GRP is also waterproof and resistant to a wide variety of chemicals, from acid to detergents.
+They are not as brittle as carbon fibre and are notably cheaper.
+These types of liners also have greater flexibility and impact absorption capacity, making them less prone to damage.
+They are also waterproof and resistant to a wide variety of chemicals, from acid to detergents.
 These attributes have made it hugely popular with many industries from aerospace through to construction, chemical, space and military sectors.

 WHAT SUBSTRATES ARE SUITABLE FOR LINING?